tauri-apps/tauri-docs/docs/guides/building/app-size.md

 ### Optimize Dependencies

-Many popular libraries have smaller and faster alternatives that you can choose instead.
+Many popular libraries have smaller and faster alternatives that you can choose from instead.

 Most libraries you use depend on many libraries themselves, so a library that looks inconspicuous at first glance might add **several megabytes** worth of code to your app.